MrKragh/Trash/README.md

 # Trash
-Repository for everything that didn't make it to it's own repo.
+Repository for everything that didn't make it to its own repo.